Masterclass

 SAFEs contain features such as discounts and valuation caps.
 Here’s what they mean:

-• Discount: This enables SAFE investors to purchase the shares at a better price compared to that of later investors.
+Discount: This enables SAFE investors to purchase shares at a better price than later investors.
 For example, if a SAFE has a 20% discount and the next funding round values shares at $1, then the SAFE investor buys them for $0.80.
-Discounts help to compensate for the additional risk of investing in the startup before it generates more evidence of success and its prospects’ commitment.
-If a startup achieves product-market fit before receiving a priced round, SAFE investors with a discount will have lower cost basis, which would give them the greatest possible return on investment.
+Discounts help to compensate for the additional risk of investing in the startup before it generates more evidence of success and its commitment.
+Suppose a startup achieves product-market fit before receiving a priced round.
+In that case, SAFE investors with a discount will have a lower cost basis, which would give them the greatest possible return on investment.

-• Valuation Cap: This places a cap on the price when the SAFE converts into shares.
-If a SAFE has a $5M cap and the next round values the company at $10M, then the SAFE investor is much better off when converting his investment to equity.
-Valuation caps are put in place to ensure that the early investors get a certain percentage on the equity before conversion, even though the company has a higher value at the time of conversion.
-It also ensures that fairness between the founder and the investor is achieved in terms of equity sharing.
+Valuation Cap: This sets a cap on the price at which the SAFE converts into shares.
+If a SAFE has a $5M cap and the following round values the company at $10M, then the SAFE investor is much better off when converting his investment to equity.
+Valuation caps are set to ensure that early investors receive a certain percentage of the equity before conversion, even though the company has a higher value at conversion.
+It also provides fairness between the founder and the investor regarding equity sharing.

-These features lock in early investors and provide incentives to them in terms of high risk reward ratio.
-Lack of specific information on the valuation cap may lead the investors to get less percentage of the company in case the value of the business soars high at the time of conversion of SAFE.
-It also helps startups to attract investors while keeping more options open in terms of funding.
+These features lock in early investors and provide them with incentives through a high risk-to-reward ratio.
+A lack of specific information on the valuation cap may lead investors to receive a smaller percentage of the company if the business's value soars at the time of SAFE conversion.
+It also helps startups attract investors while keeping more funding options open.

-1. Priced Equity Round: When the startup sells money in a conventional round, SAFEs get converted into stocks.
-This type of conversion is the most common one being associated with growth to a certain level which enables the company to fix a value for its shares and attract institutional shareholders.
+Priced Equity Round: When a startup raises capital in a conventional round, SAFEs are converted into stock.
+This type of conversion is the most common associated with growth to a certain level, enabling the company to set a share price and attract institutional shareholders.

-2. Acquisition or IPO: If the company is acquired or goes public prior to a priced round, SAFE investors may receive cash or stock as per the terms of the SAFE.
-This outlook is positive for investors if the acquisition or the IPO occurs at a high value, but in instances where the firm exits at a lower value, SAFE investors may receive less than they expected to.
+Acquisition or IPO: If the company is acquired or goes public before a priced round, SAFE investors may receive cash or stock, as per the terms of the SAFE.
+This outlook is positive for investors if the acquisition or IPO occurs at a high valuation.
+Still, if the firm exits at a lower valuation, SAFE investors may receive less than they expected.

-3. Liquidation: If the company ceases operation before a conversion event occurs, SAFE investors are considered similar to equity shareholders with no ownership claims to the company.
-Nevertheless, certain SAFE have dissolution rights which state that the investors are repaid partly especially when there are any remaining balances before shutting down.
+Liquidation: If the company ceases operations before a conversion event occurs, SAFE investors are treated similarly to equity shareholders, with no ownership claims to the company.
+Nevertheless, sure SAFEs do have dissolution rights, which state that investors are repaid in part, especially when there are any remaining balances before shutting down.

-Knowledge of conversion events is essential for both founders as well as the investors.
-They define circumstances and dynamics of when SAFE investments get converted to equity and subsequent influence on ownership and financials.
-All these possibilities should be explained to the investors before venturing into the business, so that the appropriate expectations are set right from the outset.
+Knowledge of conversion events is essential for both founders and investors.
+They define the circumstances and dynamics under which SAFE investments are converted to equity and the subsequent impact on ownership and financials.
+All these possibilities should be explained to investors before venturing into the business, so that appropriate expectations are set from the outset.

 Pre-Money and Post-Money SAFEs

-SAFEs exist in two variations known as pre-money and post-money.
+SAFEs exist in two forms: pre-money and post-money.

-Pre-money SAFEs: Pre-money SAFEs served as the initial type of this financing instrument.
-The conversion happens according to pre-funding valuation after the investors contribute new funds.
+Pre-money SAFEs: The initial form of this financing instrument.
+The conversion occurs at the pre-funding valuation after the investors contribute new funds.
 The term was unclear regarding the percentage of company ownership SAFE investors would attain.
-The valuation set before new investments made it hard for investors to accurately assess ownership shares in pre-money SAFEs.
-The founders faced difficulties due to SAFE dilution that occasionally created unforeseen equity allocation problems.
+The valuation set before new investments made it hard for investors to assess ownership shares in pre-money SAFEs accurately.
+The founders faced difficulties due to SAFE dilution, which occasionally led to unforeseen equity-allocation issues.

-Post-money SAFEs: The updated version of SAFEs comes in the form of post-money SAFEs.
-The post-money SAFE calculates investor equity by determining shares after converting all SAFEs into equity.
-They provide clear ownership predictions to investors and founders which helps them plan their funding strategies.
-Post-money SAFEs provide better clarity about equity distribution which makes them a popular choice between investors and startups.
+Post-money SAFEs: The updated version of SAFEs.
+The post-money SAFE calculates investor equity by determining the number of shares after converting all SAFEs into equity.
+They provide precise ownership predictions to investors and founders, which helps them plan their funding strategies.
+Post-money SAFEs give greater clarity on equity distribution, making them a popular choice for both investors and startups.

-A startup should decide between pre-money or post-money SAFE based on its future investment approach and expectations from potential investors.
-Modern fundraising operations mainly shift towards post-money SAFEs because these instruments provide both simplicity of use and clear documentation.
+A startup should decide between a pre-money and a post-money SAFE based on its future investment approach and expectations of potential investors.
+Modern fundraising operations are increasingly shifting towards post-money SAFEs because these instruments offer both ease of use and precise documentation.

 Pros: